FaranoshAmini/Faranosh_Portfolio/README.md

 # Faranosh_Portfolio

->I used the HTML and CSS to design this portfolio.
+>I used the HTML,CSS and javascript for creating this web page.

 ## Built With

 - HTML,CSS
-- No Frameworks
+- Javascript
 - Visual Studio

 ## Deployed page